Given a 31 Percent Cost Increase For Most Popular Obamacare Plans, Consumers Must Compare Coverage Alternatives

 HealthPocket and AgileHealthInsurance are the registered trademarks of HealthPocket, Inc. All rights reserved.
 All other trademarks are the property of their respective owners and are used herein for identification purposes only; such use does not imply endorsement.

-AgileHealthInsurance.com was created to educate people about the benefits of Short-Term Health Insurance and provide a fast, online process for purchasing these plans.
-Short-term health insurance is a flexible and low-cost major medical insurance for individuals without expensive pre-existing health conditions.
+AgileHealthInsurance.com was created to educate people about the benefits of Short Term Medical Insurance and provide a fast, online process for purchasing these plans.
+Short Term Medical Insurance is a flexible and low-cost major medical insurance for individuals without expensive pre-existing health conditions.
 It is not Obamacare.
 Short-term health plans offer consumers the flexibility to choose health plans with the benefits that matter most to them and combine these benefits with broad provider networks.
 Additional information about AgileHealthInsurance can be found at www.AgileHealthInsurance.com.

 On October 12, 2017, President Trump issued Executive Order Promoting Healthcare Choice and Competition Across the United States.
 The Order requires the Secretaries of the Treasury, Labor, and Health and Human Services to propose or revise regulations to expand the use of short-term health coverage.